China school sued by fired gay teacher in potential landmark case

 After decades of prudent rule by China’s Communist Party, lesbian, gay, bisexual and transgender (LGBT) people are now openly tackling bureaucracy, legal uncertainty and entrenched social norms to assert their place in society.

-The teacher was asked to leave without sufficient severance or payment for his 10 percent stake in the school, said his lawyer, Tang Xiangqian.

-“The main reason we filed this case is not just as a labor dispute but to make the gay community more visible to a wider group of people.
-To let more people realize that they can easily be victims of discrimination,” Tang said.
+“The main reason we filed this case is not just as a labour dispute but to make the gay community more visible to a wider group of people.
+To let more people realise that they can easily be victims of discrimination,” Tang said.

-Chinese labor laws lack specific sections on LGBT issues, but there are broad provisions against discrimination that can be used by minority groups to protect their rights, Tang said.
+Chinese labour laws lack specific sections on LGBT issues, but there are broad provisions against discrimination that can be used by minority groups to protect their rights, Tang said.

 A court in Qingdao accepted the teacher’s case on Thursday.